martyzz1/heroku3.py/README.rst

 General notes about list Objects
 --------------------------------

-The new heroku API gives greater control over the interaction of the returned data.
+The new heroku3 API gives greater control over the interaction of the returned data.
 Primarily this centres around calls to the api which result in list objects being returned. e.g. multiple objects like apps, addons, releases etc.